circinusX1/bunget/README.md

 - If nothing happen tweak the timout [0-64] in main ctx->new_server(&procedure, dev, hostname, <timeout>);

 ### Tested on

+   - Make sure any processes that uses BT is killed, otherwise the LE disconects, or fails to grab services.

+####   C H I P
+   - On board BT4 and default installed system.
+See the C H I P readme page.

 ####   R-PI 3
   - Linux minibian 4.4.17-v7+ #901 SMP Fri Aug 12 17:57:27 BST 2016 armv7l GNU/Linux